Meals are familiar but with creative twists

 The Competition: HelloFresh vs. Blue Apron

 HelloFresh and Blue Apron offer a similar selection of contemporary recipes that take around 30 minutes for the same price per meal.
 They both aim for transparency in their sourcing, their websites and apps are easy to navigate, and their recipes are easy to follow with step-by-step photos.
-However, Blue Apron doesn’t charge for shipping, offers instructional videos and its wine is cheaper.
+However, Blue Apron doesn’t charge for shipping, and it offers instructional videos.
 But HelloFresh wins major points for its quality of ingredients, more variety of recipes and an overall tastier finished product.

 Worth a try.